rzavalik/TicTacToe.Tournament/README.md

 ![Bots playing against each other](https://github.com/user-attachments/assets/24b26135-a5b2-4b31-8f95-50ea728a7d96)

 **TicTacToe Tournament** is a real-time, cloud-native tournament system built with **.NET 8** and **SignalR**.
-It allows multiple bot players (or future human players) to connect, play matches, and orchestrates tournaments automatically.
+It allows multiple bot players (or human players if using SmartPlayer bot or any other custom made) to connect, play matches, and orchestrates tournaments automatically.

 Built for scalability and AI integration.